-Section 21 - Jury Duty Pay
+Section 20 - Jury Duty Pay

-An employee summoned to jury duty may be absent from work with full pay if the procedures provided in the City of San Marcos Personnel Rules and Regulations, -ATTENDANCE AND LEAVES, Jury Duty Leave are followed.
+An employee summoned to jury duty may be absent from work with full pay if the procedures provided in the City of San Marcos Personnel Rules and Regulations.
 Any jury fees, excluding mileage and meals, received by the employee will be remitted to the City.
 However, if the jury duty assignment occurs on a Friday that the City is closed due to the Nine-Eighty (9/80) Work Schedule, jury fees may be retained by the employee for that day only.
-An employee must notify his or her Department Head immediately upon notification of jury duty and must furnish the City with a copy of the jury duty summons.
+An employee must notify his/her Department Head immediately upon notification of jury duty and must furnish the City with a copy of the jury duty summons.

-Section 22 - Vacation Benefits
+Section 21 - Vacation Benefits